tperry2x-uk/OpenXTalk-Community-DPE/docs/development/build-win.md

 [Microsoft Speech SDK 5.1](https://www.microsoft.com/en-gb/download/details.aspx?id=10121) in order to allow you to compile the `revspeech` external.

-Note : If Using Microsoft Visual Studio 2017, you will need to add C++ support and support for the Windows 8.1 SDK to your Visual Studio installation as these features are currently not installed by default with Visual Studio 2017 and are necessary for building LiveCode.
+Note : If Using Microsoft Visual Studio 2017, you will need to add C++ support and support for the Windows 8.1 SDK to your Visual Studio installation as these features are currently not installed by default with Visual Studio 2017 and are necessary for building.

 #### Configure for C++ development